Graph-Based Methods for Discrete Choice: Empirical results

 \subsection{Counterfactuals in the 2016 US election}

-One of the powerful uses of discrete choice models is applying them to counterfactual scenarios to predict what might happen under different choice sets (e.g., in assortment optimization~\cite{rusmevichientong2010dynamic}).
+One of the powerful uses of discrete choice models is applying them to counterfactual scenarios to predict what might happen under different choice sets (e.g., in assortment optimization~\citep{rusmevichientong2010dynamic}).
 For instance, we can use our models to make predictions about election outcomes if different candidates had been on ballots in 2016.
 However, we begin this exploration with a warning: making predictions from observational data is subject to \emph{confounders}, unobserved factors that affected both who was on which ballot and how the states voted.
-There are causal inference methods of managing confounding in discrete choice models; for instance, our county covariates act as regression controls~\cite{tomlinson2021choice}.
-If those covariates fully described variation in county voting preferences, then the resulting choice models would be unbiased, even with confounding~\cite{tomlinson2021choice}.
+For example, only Nevadans had the option to vote for ``None of these options,'' and Nevada is an outlier in a number of ways that are likely to impact voting, including its reliance on tourism, high level of diversity, and lack of income tax.
+This makes it less likely that the preferences of Nevadans for ``None of these options'' will neatly generalize to voters in other states.
+There are causal inference methods of managing confounding in discrete choice models; for instance, our county covariates act as regression controls~\citep{tomlinson2021choice}.
+If those covariates fully described variation in county voting preferences, then the resulting choice models would be unbiased, even with confounding~\citep{tomlinson2021choice}.
 However, we do not believe the covariates fully describe voting, since we can improve prediction by using regional or social correlations not captured by the county features.
 Nonetheless, examining our model's counterfactual predictions is still instructive, demonstrating an application of choice models, providing insight into the model's behavior, and motivating randomized experiments to test predictions about the effect of ballot changes.
-We note that the MNL we use obeys the axiom of \emph{independence of irrelevant alternatives} (IIA)~\cite{luce1959individual}, preventing relative preferences for candidates changing within a particular county when choice sets change.
+We note that the MNL we use obeys IIA, preventing relative preferences for candidates changing within a particular county when choice sets change.
 However, since states contain many counties, they are mixtures of MNLs (which can violate IIA), so their outcomes can change under the model.